Prima Facie (film): Production

-Greer Simpkin, David Jowsey and Jenny Cooney are producers on the feature film for Bunya, with Robert Kessel and Elizabeth Haggard for Participant.
-Suzie Miller, Solome Williams and Jeff Skoll are executive producers alongside Cynthia Erivo.
-The film is based on the Miller one-woman play of the same name which starred Jodie Comer.
+Greer Simpkin and David Jowsey are producers on the film for Bunya Productions, with Kevin Loader for Embankment Films.
+Suzie Miller, Susanna White, and Solome Williams are executive producers alongside Cynthia Erivo.
+The film is based on the Miller one-woman legal drama play of the same name which starred Jodie Comer.

-Alongside Cynthia Erivo the cast includes Daniel Ings, Simon Russell Beale, Elizabeth Dulau, Noma Dumezweni, Toheeb Jimoh, Harry Treadaway, Sarah Junillon and Elliot Levey.
+Alongside Erivo, the cast includes Daniel Ings, Simon Russell Beale, Elizabeth Dulau, Noma Dumezweni, Toheeb Jimoh, Harry Treadaway, Sarah Junillon, and Elliot Levey.
 Principal photography took place in London in the autumn of 2025.
-Filming locations included The Old Bailey, Lincoln's Inn and The Story Works.
+Filming locations included The Old Bailey, Lincoln's Inn, and The Story Works.

+Release

+In November 2025, a Screen Daily article profiling producer Free Range Films revealed that Sony Pictures had pre-emptively acquired distribution rights to Prima Facie in several territories, notably the United Kingdom and Australia.

+Prima Facie had its world premiere at the Toronto International Film Festival on 13 September 2026.
+It is scheduled to be released in the United Kingdom on 13 November, and in Australia on 14 January 2027.

+Reception

+On the review aggregator website Rotten Tomatoes, 25% of 12 critics' reviews are positive, with an average rating of 5.2/10.
+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on nine critics, indicating "mixed or average" reviews.